-- Grant of Probate only service - A fixed price solution for clients who wish to administer the estate but need assistance with extracting the Grant of Probate.
+- Grant of Probate service – a fixed price for clients who wish to administer the estate, but need assistance with extracting the Grant of Probate

 For independent advice the Money Advice Service provides information on when you could use a probate specialist.
 The Money Advice Service website for more information.

 Depending on the value of the estate and who it is left to, you may have to pay inheritance tax.
 Generally, some or all of the inheritance tax must be paid before Probate is granted.
 This is normally paid by the personal representative, using money from the estate.
 It may be possible for HSBC or another bank to pay this using money held in the deceased's accounts.